GaoLiping/codechallenge-batman/README.md

 * Maven is used to build the project and produce a war file
 * Jetty is used as the web server
 * The REST interface is produced by Jersey
-* It must have a class `MessageResource` containing the REST API definition and a `MessageService` class, that performs the logic.
+* It must have a class `app.MessageResource` containing the REST API definition and a `app.MessageService` class, that performs the logic.
-* It must use Spring for injecting the singleton `MessageService` bean into the `MessageResource` bean
+* It must use Spring for injecting the singleton `app.MessageService` bean into the `app.MessageResource` bean
-* JAX RS / Jackson is used for serializing a `Message` DTO class into the REST response.
+* JAX RS / Jackson is used for serializing a `app.Message` DTO class into the REST response.
 * The project must be built as a docker image using a Dockerfile starting with `FROM ubuntu:trusty`, and run as a docker container.
 * You have to write every line of code yourself, but you can ask anyone for help.
 No-one is required to help though.